dillionhuston/Task-Automation-API/readme.markdown

 ---
 ## Description
-**Task Automation API is a backend service I built to automate repetitive tasks such as file cleanup and email reminders.
-Built with FastAPI, Celery, SQLAlchemy, and Redis, it uses JWT authentication for secure access.
-The platform allows scheduling, listing, and canceling tasks with a CLI client or API endpoints.
+**Task Automation API is a backend service I built to automate repetitive tasks like file cleanup and email reminders.
+Using FastAPI, Celery, SQLAlchemy, and Redis, it supports secure JWT-based authentication and reliable background task execution.
+Tasks can be scheduled, listed, and canceled via a CLI client or API endpoints.
 I focused on modular architecture, strong typing, and production-ready logging.
-Tasks are executed reliably in the background, and notifications are sent automatically via email.
-This project demonstrates my ability to build complex backend systems and handle real-world automation problems.”**
+Notifications are sent automatically, demonstrating my ability to build complex backend systems that solve real-world problems.””**

 ##  Features